Prof. Marcantonio Spada

 School/Division:Applied Sciences / Psychology

-Marcantonio Spada is Professor of Addictive Behaviours and Mental Health in the School of Applied Sciences at London South Bank University where he is the Head of the Division of Psychology and Deputy Lead of the Centre for Addictive Behaviours Research.
-Professor Spada is also a Visiting Researcher at the Institute of Psychiatry, Psychology & Neuroscience King’s College London and a Visiting Professor of Psychology at Sigmund Freud University Milan/Vienna.
-In addition, he serves as both Editor-in-Chief of Addictive Behaviors and Addictive Behaviors Reports, as a Director of UK SMART Recovery, and as a Trustee of GambleAware.
+Marcantonio Spada is Professor of Addictive Behaviours and Mental Health in the School of Applied Sciences at London South Bank University where he is Deputy Lead of the Centre for Addictive Behaviours Research and Course Director of the MSc Addiction Psychology and Counselling.
+Professor Spada also serves as both Editor-in-Chief of Addictive Behaviors and Addictive Behaviors Reports, and as Associate Editor of Clinical Psychology & Psychotherapy.

 Prior to his current academic appointment, he was Professor of Psychological Therapies in the School of Health and Social Care at London South Bank University and Consultant and Trust Lead in Cognitive Behaviour Therapy (CBT) for North East London NHS Foundation Trust.
 Before joining London South Bank University Professor Spada held Principal Lectureships in Psychology at the University of Roehampton and at London Metropolitan University.